Key Points on Hunting in Franklin Township Preserves

 While hunting is not permitted in Crossan Park, residents should be mindful that hunting will take place in Franklin Preserve, adjacent to the park.

 There will be archery and firearm hunting in Franklin Preserve, Banffshire Preserve, and White Clay Crescent Preserve.
 There will be archery hunting only in the Goodwin Preserve.
-To find out the location of these preserves, please reference the Franklin Township Open Space Map.
+To find out the location of these preserves, go to our Trail Maps, Parks, & Preserves page.

 Hunting in Franklin Township-owned preserves follows the PA Game Commission Rules, except for certain hunting boundaries.
 Franklin Township's rules are more restrictive and are as follows: